 Certainteed Makes Vinyl Siding

 As I previously mentioned, Hardie board siding is fiber cement only.
 However, Certainteed makes a number of vinyl products, and in my experience they are great.
 The company claims it makes the best vinyl siding in the industry, and it’s not a baseless boast.
-They offer the largest color palette in the industry and a wide variety of different styles, textures, and widths.
+They offer the largest color palette in the industry and a wide variety of styles, textures, and widths.
 In my opinion, they all look fantastic.

 I personally feel that Hardie siding is a safer bet than Certainteed when it comes to fiber cement.
 However, I firmly believe in Certainteed’s vinyl siding products.
 If you want more information, call my team for a consultation.
 We’ll help you figure out which house siding is right for you.